mpokorny/vysmaw/README.md

 metadata, it is nevertheless possible for the application to cause in the library the starvation of buffers available to receive the metadata messages.
-Although there is buffering between the metadata receive loop in vysmaw and the call to the client callback function (to minimize latency in the network communication loop), an inefficient callback may result in the receive loop running out of buffers into which to write the received metadata messages.
+Although there is buffering between the metadata receive loop in vysmaw and the call to the client callback function, an inefficient callback may result in the receive loop running out of buffers into which to write the received metadata messages.
+Buffering between the receive loop and the callback loop acts to minimize latency in the network communication loop as well as allowing the receipt of messages at peak rates exceeding the peak callback loop bandwidth, although not indefinitely.

 Note that the client callback function signature is designed for some amount of batch processing by the function.
-This design not only allows the library to invoke the callback less frequently than otherwise possible, but it is also aligned with the batching of metadata in the messages from the wcbe processes.
+This design not only allows the library to invoke the callback less frequently than otherwise possible, but it is also aligned with the aggregation of metadata in the messages from the wcbe processes.

 The broadcast of spectrum metadata to vysmaw clients is currently implemented using multicast over InfiniBand.
-Although this implementation may change if the performance proves to be inadequate, the implications for client application authors should be unaffected by any such change.
+Although this implementation may change if the performance proves to be inadequate, client applications should be unaffected by any such change.

 ### spectral data